VoltRipper

 The short answer

-For most trail riders, the Sur-Ron Light Bee X (VoltRipper Score 83) is the best all-around choice — light, flickable, and backed by the deepest support network in the class.
-If you want more capability for faster or bigger terrain, step up to the Sur-Ron Ultra Bee (89); if value matters most, the Talaria Sting MX3 (78) is the cheapest real trail bike; and for the most power per dollar, the Rawrr Mantis X Pro (83).
+For most trail riders, the Sur-Ron Light Bee X (VoltRipper Score 89) is the best all-around choice — light, flickable, and backed by the deepest support network in the class.
+If you want more capability for faster or bigger terrain, step up to the Sur-Ron Ultra Bee (94).
+If you want a full-size 21/18 enduro, the Talaria Komodo (91) is the top-power Talaria value, the Talaria Dragon (90) is the big-battery premium pre-order, and the Arctic Leopard XE Pro R (91) is the lighter value play.
+If value matters most, the Talaria Sting MX3 (87) is still the cheapest real trail bike.

 What actually makes a great trail bike